 Hasib J. Sabbagh was born in 1920 in Palestine and graduated from the American University of Beirut in 1942.
 He was founder, director, and chairman of the Consolidated Contractors Group of Companies (CCC Group), one of the Middle East’s largest and most respected construction companies.
-Sabbagh has also long been associated with political and philanthropic causes, serving as chairman of the Palestinian Student Fund and deputy chairman of the Health Care Organization of the West Bank and Gaza.
+Sabbagh was also long associated with political and philanthropic causes, serving as chairman of the Palestinian Student Fund and deputy chairman of the Health Care Organization of the West Bank and Gaza.
 After the death of his wife, Diana Tamari Sabbagh, in 1978, Sabbagh created a foundation in her name that has made major contributions to education and charities in the Middle East, the United States, and elsewhere.
 During his life, he promoted a peaceful resolution to the Arab-Israeli conflict through his generous support of educational and humanitarian causes and the construction of housing, hospitals, and other major projects in the region.

 Hasib J. Sabbagh Senior Fellows in Middle East Studies